 SYMPTOMS OF INFECTION: Bright red, hard swelling near surgical site that is increasing rather than decreasing 3-4 days after surgery.
 Elevated temperature of 101 degrees or more.
 Increasing pain not relieved by medication.
 Pus or drainage from the surgical site that may be accompanied by a foul taste or odor.
 Should any or all of these symptoms occur, please notify our office immediately.

 It is our desire that your recovery be as smooth and pleasant as possible.
-Following these instructions will assist you, but if you have questions about your progress during normal office hours, please call us at 632-5557.
+Following these instructions will assist you, but if you have questions about your progress during normal office hours, do not hesitate to call us.
 Outside of business hours, the doctor can be reached by calling our office and following the prompts for emergency care.
 Calling during office hours will afford a faster response to your question or concern.
-PLEASE NOTE: telephone calls for prescription renewals are ONLY accepted during office hours.